 See this similar app called Unglue that can get the little ones to fold some laundry in exchange for more screen time.

 Xbox One offers tons of addictive games.
 I’d love to buy one of those gaming systems, but would soon abandon work and end up gaming under a bridge.
 Luckily they do offer some games that require physical movement.
-Kinect Sports Rivals is great for competing on-screen using body motion to control your avatar.
+Kinect Sports Rivals (available on amazon) is great for competing on-screen using body motion to control your avatar.
 Kids and teens will love this video game that encourages physical activity and getting exercise.
 The contests range from cliff climbing to soccer to wave-runner racing.
 One of the best aspects of this game is the realistic look of your character which can be your digital twin.
 I had a friend, an alleged adult, who used to spend hours on Madden Football customizing his team uniforms.
 Gamers love to see part of their own identity on big screens.

 Last but certainly not least is Pokemon Go.
 It was just a couple years ago that Pokemon Go set the gaming world ablaze with a game that got kids excited to be outdoors.
 For that, Nintendo deserves major props.
 They figured out how to make a game playable in the real world, with challenges that got entire communities involved.
 Many copycats have come along since to make apps that promote exercise.
 And that’s not a bad thing.

 The more games available to fight obesity and sedentary lifestyles, the better.

 What can we parents do to get more of these type games in front of our favorite young people?
 Easy – buy apps and video games that encourage physical activity and exercise.
 Money is a motivator for game creators, just like for any business.
 So when they see trends going toward healthy games, then they will naturally devote resources to that arena.